Help! My Child is Struggling with Reading

 Upon completion of this kit, your kinesthetic children will be reading at a solid post-2nd-grade level, amply prepared to read content across the curriculum.
 As children progress through the lessons, they will be learning a lot about how they learn.
 This is important because understanding their own learning strengths will empower them to help themselves in the future.

-These children display some of these characteristics:
+These children will display some of these characteristics:

 - Don’t know how to spell